department-of-veterans-affairs/vets-website/va-gov/pages/education/check-post-9-11-gi-bill-benefit-status.md

 </div>
 </div>

-<h2 itemprop="name">When can I access my benefit statement?</h2>
+<h2 itemprop="name">What if I have trouble seeing my benefit statement?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can use this tool to view your benefit statement any time from Sunday through Friday, 6:00 a.m. to 10:00 p.m.
+First, make sure you're trying to view your benefit statement during the hours this tool is available: Sunday through Friday, 6:00 a.m. to 10:00 p.m.
 (ET), and Saturday 6:00 a.m. to 7:00 p.m.
 (ET).

-If you're having trouble using the tool during these hours, please try again.
+If you have trouble using the tool during these hours, please try again.

 If it still doesn't work, please call the VA.gov Help Desk at <a href="tel:+18555747286">1-855-574-7286</a>.